Helastinen/Lotto-react/README.md

 1. User can select lotto numbers.
 App draws random lotto numbers.
 User sees how many numbers are correct.
 -- user can only select seven numbers.
 Show error message, if user tries to select more than seven.
 2. Nice UI for app (use CDN).
+3. Implement error handling messages (remove alert boxes).
-3. User can select amount of money she bets.
+4. User can select amount of money she bets.
-4. User sees history of lottonumbers being drawn.
+5. User sees history of lottonumbers being drawn.

+## Nice to have
+- user can

 ## States
 - Drawed seven numbers, array, e.g. [1, 4, 12, 23, 24, 29, 36]